SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I did not know that.
 I didn't know that.

-so I still had good seats, but I wasn't actually, they walked me down and everyone I flew with out there has the great seats and they're like,
+so I still had good seats, but I wasn't.
+Actually, they walked me down and everyone I flew with out there has the great seats, and they're like,

 I'm like, oh, that's right.
 I was a last-minute add-on.

-And he's on the show in about two weeks.
+He has a big documentary out now, and he's on the show in about two weeks.
 Charlie Sheen.

 Charlie Sheen, yeah.
 Chuck is next to you?
 Yeah.